rudydesplan/dsti-devops/README.md

 ![index.html](images/logs.png)

-It will output a JSON file.
+It will output a JSON file, and insert the document to mongodb.

 ![index.html](images/output.png)